PKU-MARL/Multi-Agent-Transformer/README.md

 # Multi-Agent Transformer

-This is the official implementation of MAR.
+This is the **official implementation** of MAT.
 MAT is a novel neural network based on the encoder-decoder architecture that implements a multi-agent learning process through sequence models, aiming to build the bridge between MARL and SM so that the modeling power of modern sequence models, the Transformer, can be unleashed for MARL.

 **For more details, please visit our page site about Muti-Agent Transformer: https://sites.google.com/view/multi-agent-transformer.**